digirati-co-uk/st-louis-fed-exploded-viewer/current-status.md

 Then view a Manifest.

 There are now *two separate canvas views* so we can compare the previous version easily.
-The viewer defaults to the new version but you can access the old version as we will see in a moment.
+The viewer defaults to the new version, but you can access the old version as we will see in a moment.

-With script off, the HTML contains all the thumbnails on the right but only the current canvas and its two neighbours on the right:
+With script off, the HTML contains all the thumbnails on the right but only the current canvas and its two neighbours on the left:

 https://st-louis-fed-exploded-viewer.azurewebsites.net/wellcome/canvasv/b2101310x/b2101310x_0047.jp2